 - Two community health centres

-*In addition, there is one service accountability agreement with a hospital outside the Central LHIN.
+*One of the seven accountability agreements is with a hospital outside the Central LHIN.